 Robert Baylis – was born in Thornbury about 1804.
 Although he appears to be the younger son of Benjamin Baylis we have very few records of him and would like to learn more about him.
 Like Walwin, Robert was a carrier and haulier.
 Click here to read more

-Walwin Baylis – “Wallwynn” Baylis was born on 24th December 1799 and baptised in Thornbury on 7th February 1800 the son of Benjamin and Elizabeth Baylis.
+Walwin Baylis – “Wallwynn” Baylis was born on 24th December 1799 and baptized in Thornbury on 7th February 1800 the son of Benjamin and Elizabeth Baylis.

-On 15th November 1829 when their son Edwin was baptised in Thornbury Walwin Baylis was a servant.
+On 15th November 1829 when their son Edwin was baptized in Thornbury Walwin Baylis was a servant.
 The accounts of the Feoffees (trustees) of the Grammar School show that Walwin took over the tenancy of his father’s property in Chapel Street in 1830.
-By 1831 when his daughter, Emma was baptised on 2nd October 1831 Walwin was described as a carrier.
+By 1831 when his daughter, Emma was baptized on 2nd October 1831 Walwin was described as a carrier.

 We know that Benjamin Baylis rented a property in Chapel Street from the Feoffees of the Grammar School and we know that 4 Chapel Street was owned by the Feoffees.
 There is a small discrepancy here that we cannot explain at present.
 The Tithe Apportionment drawn up by 1840 shows that Walwin was living on Plot 105 and renting from the Feoffees of Thornbury a property described as house and stable behind what may then have been the New Inn, near the corner of Chapel Street and High Street.
 The census of 1841 places Walwin’s property between that of John Williams at the Wheatsheaf and John Virgo in Chapel Street.
 This means Walwin should have been living at 4 Chapel Street, a property known to have been owned by the Feoffees.
 This property later became Thornbury and District Museum.
 We cannot explain the difference between the Tithe Map of 1840 and the census of 1841.
 The accounts book of the Feoffees record that Walwin was paying rent for what appears to be the same property with a house and a stable from 1830 to at least 1839 when he paid a year’s rent and there are no notes about a change of address.